RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 consider it from the standpoint of practicality: if a particular leader proves

-to be a dynamic and highly capable leader, why force them to step down after
+to be highly capable, why force them to step down after a comparatively brief

-a comparatively brief tenure, especially just when they may be hitting their
+tenure, especially just when they may be hitting their stride?
+Successful corporate

 Of course, this doesn't mean a President couldn't be recalled (or fired, in